terryds/terryds/README.md

 Hi, I'm Terry Djony, from Indonesia.

 Here are some highlights about my life journey:
-- born and raised in Lampung (small city in Indonesia)
+- born in 1998. grew up in Lampung (small city in Indonesia)
-- self-taught coding at age 14, tinkering with bulletin boards, learning LAMP stack and their design patterns, published my first web components on packagist
+- self-taught engineering at age 14 by reading books and browsing the internet pages, published some open-source developer tools
-- moved to Bandung for university study (at Bandung Institute of Technology)
-- built my first company, a chatbot agency (https://chatbiz.id), during college year 3, **profitable from day one**
-- dropped out of college to pursue tech entrepreneurship full-time
+- moved to Bandung for university study (at Bandung Institute of Technology) built my first company, a chatbot agency (https://chatbiz.id), during college year 3, profitable from day one dropped out of college to pursue tech entrepreneurship full-time
 - got into YCombinator Batch W21 at age 21
 - got into Global Shapers by WEF in 2021
 - while still running chatbot agency, i'm also exploring new ideas to work with exciting AI technology

 <br />